litlfred/ITI.VHL/input/pagecontent/volume-1.md

 #### XX.1.2.4 Request VHL Documents

-This transactions is initiated by a VHL Receiver to request a set of health documents from a VHL Sharer.
-This transaction should be conducted in such a manner that the VHL Receiver and VHL Sharer can validate one another's participation in the same trust network.
-The VHL Sharer shall optionally be able to record an audit event for the access of the folder by the VHL Receiver upon the transaction request under the Audit Event option.
+This transactions is initiated by a {{ linkvhlr }} to request a set of health documents from a {{ linkvhls }}.
+This transaction should be conducted in such a manner that the {{ linkvhlr }} and {{ linkvhls }} can validate one another's participation in the same trust network.
+The {{ linkvhls }} shall optionally be able to record an audit event for the access of the folder by the {{ linkvhlr }} upon the transaction request under the Audit Event option.

 For more details see the detailed [transaction description](ITI-YY4.html)